ethanstrominger/calendargroup/docs/agenda.md

 - **Ethan:**
   - Prep with specific background so that we can jump in on a new red-green-refactor with a clear requirement (and clear description of dependencies)
   - Check branches, push, & verify changes appear on GitHub
+  - Close all applications (especially VS Code)
   - Have snack and water on hand before meeting (if will need)
   - Turn off Slack
   - Set keyboard (for use with Windows remotely)
-  - Restart computer before meeting (if still having problems after moving it from floor)
   - Discuss staying alert (snacks, standing,...)

 - **Joel:**
   - Open timers (and modify if needed)
   - Open VS Code
-  - Pull
+  - Pull (usually from main branch)
-  - Open Command Prompt and enter:
+  - Open Git Bash Terminal in VS Code and enter:
     - cd C:\Users\Joel\Documents\Projects\calendargroup\
-    - npm install
+    - yarn install
-    - npm test
+    - yarn test
-  - Arrange windows (MobTi.me top left, Command bottom left, VSCode right fill)
+  - Arrange windows (MobTi.me top left, VSCode right fill)

 - **Key Reminders / New Agreements:**
   - Prefer start on new Red Green Refactor (rather than debugging/fixing unfixed red test from previous session or between-session non-pair coded changes).